-Originally meant to be a complete reworking of the omnipresent Submariner, the Yacht-Master was eventually launched as its own entity.
+Originally meant to be a complete reworking of the omnipresent Submariner, Rolex eventually launched the Yacht-Master as its own entity.
 It was a more luxurious nautically-themed offering than the rough and ready diver’s watch.
 However, the two pieces have more similarities than they do differences.

 The copy/paste styling gave the pair identical dial layouts and hands, as well as a shared movement.
 The iconic bezel remains the most instantly recognizable feature on both.
 Although, the Yacht-Master’s surround is bi-directional.
 Also, it’s only been forged from either precious metal or Cerachrom in the contemporary series.
-And where the Sub’s markings are engraved, the skipper’s watch has them embossed and raised from the surface.
+And where they engraved the Sub’s markings, the skipper’s watch has them embossed and raised from the surface.

 Other than that, the tracing paper designers at Rolex softened the Yacht-Master’s lines a little.
 And, with its water resistance reduced to 100m rather than the Submariner’s 300m, they were able to give its case a flatter underbelly that sits more comfortably on the wrist.